-Want something a bit more adventurous – how about ziplining through the jungle?
+Want to do something a bit more adventurous?
+Then how about hiking in the wilderness and then ziplining through the jungle?
 That can be done just outside the city with Vallarta Adventures!

-After a day enjoying the sights and swimming, a few drinks in the evening is a must.
-Although Puerto Vallarta isn’t nightlife centric, there are several great evening spots.
+After a day hiking the jungles or snorkeling, a few drinks in the evening is a must.
+Whilst Puerto Vallarta isn’t nightlife centric, there are several great evening spots.

 Both of these Mexican holiday vacations will provide unforgettable memories.